nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. The software should not use any OS-dependent libraries and OS-specific features.
 3. Should be able to hold up to 1000 clients without a noticeable sluggishness in performance for typical usage.
-4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 5. The software should work without requiring an installer.
 6. The software should not depend on a remote server.
 7. The data should be stored locally and should be in a human editable text file.